nystudio107/craft-twigfield/README.md

 Some things to do, and ideas for potential features:

+* Smarter Twig expression detection
+* Hovers for `TwigExpressionAutocomplete`s should only be added if they are inside of a Twig expression
 * Perhaps a general code editor as an offshoot?

 Brought to you by [nystudio107](https://nystudio107.com/)